ayushigeorge/futurereadytalent_project/README.md

 # futurereadytalent_project
-This is the Project for  Future Ready Talent virtual internship
+This is the Project for the Future Ready Talent virtual internship.

 ## Project Name:
 # George De Couture